onOffice-Web-Org/oo-wp-plugin/readme.txt

 **Added**

-* Allow Markdown in labels.
+* Allow Markdown in labels for form fields.
 This allows for example privacy policy checkboxes to link to a privacy policy.
-* Add a special field that displays the GDPR consent as a checkbox instead of a dropdown.
+* Add a special form field that displays the GDPR consent as a checkbox instead of a dropdown.

 **Changed**